 Function declaration:[a] -> [b] -> [(a,b)]: This is the official declaration of Zip function by the Haskell community, here we can see that we can pass the two-argument and the resultant will be the one list or tuple.
 But it follows one approach to merger the values from the different input we provided.
 Now we will see one sample piece of code to understand t better and we will get the idea how it works internally in Haskell to merge the input and produce the output see below;

 print(zip [1, 2, 3] ['a', 'b', 'c'] )

-As you can see in the above line of code we are trying to use zip function in Haskell, for that first we have written the zip module, inside the module we have used zip function. for that we have created two array here the one contain the integer and another one contain the string value here.
+As you can see in the above line of code we are trying to use zip function in Haskell, for that first we have written the zip module, inside the module we have used zip function. for that we have created two arrays here the one contain the integer and another one contain the string value here.
 Now the zip function will pick the first value from the array one and merge it with the first value of array two.
-Similarly now it will take the second value from the array one and bind it to the second value of the array two and the same process will be repeated until all the elements are bind with each other, and in the end we will have a tuple contain all the elements from both the list and return us.
+Similarly, now it will take the second value from the array one and bind it to the second value of array two and the same process will be repeated until all the elements are bind with each other, and in the end we will have a tuple contain all the elements from both the list and return us.

 Return type: Zip function in Haskell, will return us the list of tuples as result after merging the input list or array.
 This will be the new created tuple without being modified the values of the existing one.

 Points to be remembered while using zip function in Haskell see below;

 1) zip function is an in-built function in Haskell, we can directly have used it without import statement.

 2) to use this function we can simply use the zip keyword before the input passed

 3) It will always return us the newly created tuple which will contain the elements from input passed